-Lord, by your power and your grace today, draw some who are still dead in their trespasses and sins, draw them into life, draw them to Your Son.
-May they see Him in the beauty and the glory that a penitent sees and may they see themselves for what they are, wretched sinners on the brink of an everlasting punishment.
-Rescue them, Lord, today for Your glory.
+Lord, by your power and your grace today, draw some who are still dead in their trespasses and sins, draw them into life, draw them to your Son.
+May they see Him in the beauty and the glory that a penitent sees, and may they see themselves for what they are, wretched sinners on the brink of an everlasting punishment.
+Rescue them, Lord, today for your glory.
 And use us to spread the message that Christ is alive and because He lives, sinners can enter into life.

 This article is also available and sold as a booklet.